If you’re considering implementing new processes or technology, it’s time to start thinking about how you will ensure employee buy-in.

 What is Organizational Change Management?

-When we talk about OCM, what do we mean?
+When we talk about organizational change management, what do we mean?

-Put simply, this is the process of looking at your implementation from the people’s perspective.
-Sure, the technology is exciting and new, but does it make your employees feel threatened?
-Do they know how to use it adequately and are they fully aware of the ways it can benefit them?
-Do they have lingering questions or concerns that are holding them back from fully embracing your project?
+Put simply, this is about looking at your implementation from your employees’ perspective.
+Sure, the technology is exciting to you, but does it make your employees feel threatened?
+Are they fully aware of how it can benefit them, or do they have lingering questions that are holding them back?

 ERP Training Plan Success Story